niwciu/ModbusSniffer/README.md

 6. 🌈 **Enhanced Live Logging:** Color distinction for request/response pairs; unmatched requests marked in red

 ---
+# 🔧 ToDo

+- Test of new parser with all integrated functions - pending
+- Integrate CSV logging with new modbus parser
+- Improve GUI with:
+    - Clear button for logs and table view
+    - Add frame filters
+    - Add comoboxe for selecting pors from ports availabel in the system
+    - Add comoboxe for selecting predefined baudrate

 # 📚 Documentation & Support